 A great place to work is ultimately achieved by having great people and putting them in an environment that enables them to be their very best.
-At Rightmove, we aim to bring their most authentic selves to work, so we organise a variety of events aimed at raising awareness of different perspectives and experiences, such as during Black History Month, Pride or Menopause Week.
+At Rightmove, we aim to achieve a balance between being outcome and results focused, but remaining people-centric.
+We genuinely care about each other, and want people to bring their most authentic selves to work, so we organise a variety of events aimed at raising awareness of different perspectives and experiences, such as during Black History Month, Pride or Menopause Week.